Via (Volumes album)

 Via is the debut studio album by American progressive metalcore band Volumes.
 It was initially released on September 27, 2011 through Mediaskare Records.

 The album was re-released in 2016 independently under the 91367 Records moniker, remastered and with a new cover.
-However, the album's fifth track, "Serenity", originally contained a solo towards the end of the song, but it was removed from the remastered edition of the album, likely due to copyright issues relating to Chris Letchford of Scale the Summit performing the solo on the album's original edition.
+However, the album's fifth track, "Serenity", originally contained a solo towards the end of the song, but it was removed from the remastered edition of the album, likely due to label issues relating to Chris Letchford of Scale the Summit performing the solo on the album's original edition.